lundvall/http-workbench/README.md

-This the result of a presentation about testable HTTP handles.
+This the result of a presentation about testable HTTP handlers.